schultyy/avm/README.md

 ## Motivation

-Right now to install multiple versions of node.js there's [nvm](https://github.com/creationix/nvm) available.
-It does a decent job but there's one disadvantage: It's written in Shell.
+If you want to install multiple versions of node.js or Ruby on your machine, there are mostly tools available written in Shell ([nvm](https://github.com/creationix/nvm), [rvm](https://rvm.io/), [rbenv](https://github.com/rbenv/rbenv)).
 On the one hand that's nice because it's easy to install on Unix machines, but on the other hand it's not usable on Windows machines and Shell code is not easy to understand.
 At least for me.
 Especially the latter reason is important for me.
 It is not that easy to find a person who can maintain Shell code and also it's not that easy to figure out where to look when something goes wrong.

-Since Rust has become stable this year, I took the opportunity and began to write a replacement for nvm.
+Since Rust has become stable, I took the opportunity and began to write a replacement tool.
 It's called avm as abbreviation for "All version manager".
-In the future I want to be able to not only install node.js but also Ruby and Python on my machine in a convenient way.
+Right now, I manages:

+- ✅ node.js
+- ✅ Ruby

 The other advantage is since Rust runs on many platforms, there's also the possibility to run avm on machines without Bash e.g. Windows.

 ## Installation